iterorganization/IMAS-Python/docs/source/courses/basic/explore.rst

     [...]

-Inspecting imas-python objects
+Inspecting IMAS-Python objects
 ''''''''''''''''''''''''''''''

 :kbd:`Tab` completion is nice when you already know more or less what attribute you are looking for.
-For a more comprehensive overview of any imas-python node, you can use :py:meth:`imas.util.inspect` to show:
+For a more comprehensive overview of any IMAS-Python node, you can use :py:meth:`imas.util.inspect` to show:

 1. The path to the node (relative to the IDS it is contained in)